fygar256/general-assembler-axx/README.md

 ADD A,Rn n>7;5 n|0x68
 ```

-, and you pass add a,rn to the assembly line, it will return error code 5 if n>7, and add a,r1 will generate binary 0x69.
+and you pass `add a,rn` to the assembly line, it will return error code 5 if n>7, and `add a,r1` will generate binary 0x69

 ・symbol